chezyio/SC3010/README.md

 -   For correct function,
     -   Prints three variables (x, y, z) correctly
-    -   `%d` format specifiers tell printf to expect three integer values, which are provided as x, y, and z
+    -   `%d` format specifiers tell printf to expect three integer values, which are provided as x, y and z
 -   For incorrect function,
     -   `printf` expects three integers (because of three %d specifiers), but only two (x and y) are provided
     -   Stack doesn't know an argument is missing, so printf grabs whatever random data is next on the stack as the third value